 If CP is suspected, identifying the underlying disorder is important.
 History may suggest a cause.
-A cranial MRI is done; it can detect abnormalities in most cases.
+A brain MRI can detect abnormalities in most cases.

-CP can rarely be confirmed during early infancy, and the specific syndrome often cannot be characterized until age 2 yr.
+CP can rarely be confirmed during early infancy, and the specific syndrome often cannot be characterized until 2 years of age.
 High-risk children (eg, those with evidence of asphyxia, stroke, periventricular abnormalities seen on cranial ultrasonography in premature infants, jaundice, meningitis, neonatal seizures, hypertonia, hypotonia, or reflex suppression) should be followed closely.

 CP should be differentiated from progressive hereditary neurologic disorders and disorders requiring surgical or other specific neurologic treatments.

 Ataxic forms are particularly hard to distinguish, and in many children with persistent ataxia, a progressive cerebellar degenerative disorder is ultimately identified as the cause.